cody1213/static-dev-boilerplate/README.md

     https://github.com/creationix/nvm
     https://github.com/kennethreitz/autoenv

 4. For PHP, you'll need PHP installed locally.
-Make sure you can run commands with just
+Make sure you can run php scripts with just

     php-cgi /path/to/script.php

 It works by just running the script from the command line and getting the stdout.
-It supports GET totally and POST with a bit of a hack.
-It basically passes a GET variable with all the POST data and inserts a line at the top of the PHP script:
+It also supports GET variables and, with a bit of a hack, POST variables.
+Since passing POST variables through the command line is a bear, It basically passes a GET variable with all the POST values and inserts a line at the top of the PHP script:

     <?php $_POST = $_GET['_POST']; ?>

 By default, only scripts in the www/php/ folder with a .php extension will be treated as PHP scripts.
+That can be modified in the routes.js file.
+This obviously isn't meant for complex, PHP-based applications but it works fine for early development.

 ###Installation###